Question: Growing Your Own Food, Is it Legal? | Is That Legal?

 Written by ITL Attorney, Posted in Land Use and Zoning Law

-Answer: Yes, it is legal to grow your own food in most countries around the world, including the United States, as long as you are doing so on your own property or on property where you have permission to garden.
+Answer: Yes, it is obviously legal to grow your own food in most countries around the world, including the United States.
+Basically, you need to be doing so on your own property or on property where you have permission to garden.
 However, there may be specific local ordinances, HOA rules, or rental agreement terms that restrict or regulate the types, quantities, or locations of plants that can be grown.
 These regulations might address concerns such as maintaining sightlines for drivers, controlling pests, or preventing agricultural activities in residential areas.

 We recommend you check with local authorities, your HOA (if you have one) or any landlords to ensure compliance with any applicable rules or regulations.